imixs/imixs-cloud/doc/SETUP.md

 **3. Reboot your node**

 After an upgrade kubernetes will automatically reschedule the node pods.
-Optional you can also reboot your node to make sure docker deamon and kubernets is restarted correctly.
+Optional you can also reboot your node to make sure kubernetes is restarted correctly.

 	$ sudo reboot